Frequently Asked Questions about Products

 Is there a version for the Apple Mac?

-No. You may be able to run Family Historian under a Windows emulator, such as Virtual PC.
+No. You may be able to run Family Historian under a Windows emulator, such as Virtual PC, or using CrossOver or Wine.
+There are some notes on doing this on the User Group Knowledge Base.

 Are multi-user licences available?